mudlabs/NativeScript-Play-Pit/README.md

 ### Update a Playground
   1. First open the existing playground link and begin working on your updates.
-  2. When you've finished making changes click the ***save*** button in the playground UI and copy new playground link.
+  2. When you've finished making changes click the ***save*** button in the playground UI and copy the new playground link.
   3. Now click the ***update*** link next to the projects playground flavour you've just updated, and follow the instructions.